 Network Connection for UDP Output

 Before configuring StarTracker to stream data to the virtual set PC you will require the IP address of that Virtual Set PC.

-Once you know this IP head to Data → My IP in the StarTracker and select Eth1.
+Once you know this IP head to $Data \rightarrow Network$ in the StarTracker.